| ANGELINA:

 LARRY: So I'll go get it.
 I'll go put it on.

-[after a long stretch of Fela, Mat starts making 'sound compositions' with the recorder]
+[after a long stretch of Fela, Mat starts making 'sound

+That was the musical interlude.
 ABBIE: [coughs loudly] How was that?

 MAT: Nice.